ShikaZzz/disease-outbreak/README.md

 2. Population: it directly proportional to spread.
 However, there are some exceptions.
 3. Age: The aged people are much easier to get affected.
 4. Vaccine: The development of vaccine will effectively reduce the threat of viruses

+## Code Overview
+- we created a module that can plot the animations for generic type of data.
+   - source code available at ./src
+   - Refer to ./src/spread_animator.py for more details
+   - To reproduce the animations for our dataset, we created another module. location ./scripts/animations.py
+- For specific case study of H1N1, we created another module.
+   - location: ./scripts/h1n1_visualizations.py